tyc/successfulunittest/manuscript/Let_Get_Testing.md

     req_PWM2: The PWM driver shall only allow a duty cycle from 10% to 90%.
     req_PWM3: When PWM driver receives request out of the allowable frequencies and duty cycles, it shall reject the request and the output signal does not change.

-and the prototype for set_pwm_if() is
+and the prototype for `set_pwm_if()` is

 	bool_t set_pwm_if(pwm_if_channel_t channel, pwm_if_signal_t signal);

-The data type of pwm_if_signal_t contains two members of frequency and duty cycle.
-These two data affects the signal, so it is logical for them to be together.
+The data type of `pwm_if_signal_t` contains two members, `frequency` and `duty_cycle`.
+These two struct members affects the signal, so it is logical for them to be together.
 What this really means is that this is actually two inputs rather than the one input.

 	typedef struct
 	{